patchlevel/event-sourcing/docs/subscription.md

 ```
 :::warning
 This is only for testing or development.
 Don't use it in production.
-The subscription engine has an build in retry strategy to retry subscriptions that have failed.
+The subscription engine has a built-in retry strategy to retry subscriptions that have failed.
 :::

 ### Run Subscription Engine after save

 You can trigger the subscription engine after calling the `save` method on the repository.
-This means that a worker to run the subscriptions are not needed.
+This means that a worker to run the subscriptions is not needed.

 ```php
 use Patchlevel\EventSourcing\Repository\RepositoryManager;